ninjudd/record_cache/README.txt

 = RecordCache

-RecordCache is a simple yet powerful extension to ActiveRecord that lets you cache indexes and ActiveRecord models using MemCache.
+RecordCache is a simple yet powerful extension to ActiveRecord that caches indexes and ActiveRecord models using MemCache.

 == INSTALL: